Andrew G. Ewing: Career and research

-During the pandemic he has focussed on advocacy for limiting the spread of covid19 owing to the effects on mortality and health.
+During the pandemic he has focussed on advocacy for limiting the spread of COVID-19 owing to the effects on mortality and health.
 He is a member of the World Health Network Experts and Advisors team.
 He specialises in following and interpreting the wealth of literature on the short- and long-term effects of covid on the brain and what this means for the future of humanity.

 Ewing has given many talks on both his laboratory research and on covid effects on the brain.